 Also founded by the McIlhenny family, this 170-acre wildlife refuge is home to a thriving bird colony and rare plants, plus the occasional alligator and a centuries-old Buddha statue that rests within a massive bamboo forest.

 3. Rip Van Winkle Gardens

 Joseph Jefferson was a famous stage actor in the late 1800s whose home and gardens are named for his most famous role.
 Built in 1870, Rip Van Winkle Gardens in New Iberia incorporates Jefferson’s hunting lodge and painting studio, as well as the bird sanctuary Rip’s Rookery, Café Jefferson and semi-tropical gardens on the waterfront of Lake Peigneur.

 Go back in time to 1834 on a tour of New Iberia plantation home Shadows-on-the-Teche, a sugar plantation with some truly spectacular scenery and opulent Greek Revival architecture.
 On your 45-minute tour of the grounds and home, you’ll hear stories about the Weeks family, who owned the home for generations, and how sugar once made south Louisiana one of the wealthiest regions in the nation.

 5. Books Along the Teche Literary Festival

-Literature lovers, mark your calendars: Dave Robicheaux's Hometown Literary Festival is coming to New Iberia April 6 through 8, 2018.
+Literature lovers, mark your calendars: Dave Robicheaux's Hometown Literary Festival comes to New Iberia every spring.
 Fans of New Iberia mystery novelist James Lee Burke will recognize his fictional detective’s name, and over this long weekend at venues throughout Iberia Parish, Robicheaux is celebrated with storytelling, workshops, live music, bourré lessons and more.